CyrusAlexanderBarrett-Hammer/Temperature-and-humidity-sensor/Documentation and user guide/README.md

 standalone.py won't run:
     Both .py program files needs to be in the same folder for standalone.py to work

 The program crashes:
-    Program cannot run while computer is in sleep mode
+    Program cannot run while computer is in sleep mode Temperature and humidity sensor device is not connected In the standalone program, the "run" button has been clicked twice.
+Try reconnecting the USB.

 Non-frantic LED flashes indicates any other error